Black Hundreds: Fight against the Black Hundreds

 A satirical postcard from 1905 "honoring" the Black Hundreds depicts the two-headed eagle of the Romanov dynasty and a banner reading "Down with Freedom," while commemorating attacks on "high school students, Kikes, and intellectuals".

 Radical socialist parties organized revolutionary terror in retaliation to the Black Hundred activities.
 Vladimir Lenin, leader of the Bolshevik faction of the RSDLP wrote in 1905:

 The fight against the Black Hundreds is an excellent type of military action, which will train the soldiers of the revolutionary army, give them their baptism of fire, and at the same time be of tremendous benefit to the revolution.
 Revolutionary army groups must at once find out who organises the Black Hundreds and where and how they are organised, and then, without confining themselves to propaganda (which is useful but inadequate) they must act with armed force, beat up and kill the members of the Black-Hundred gangs, blow up their headquarters, etc., etc.

 On behalf of the Saint Petersburg Committee of the RSDLP, an armed attack was carried out on the Tver tea house, where the workers of the Nevsky Shipbuilding Plant, who were members of the Union of the Russian People, gathered.
 First, two bombs were thrown by the Bolshevik militants, and then those who ran out of the teahouse were shot with revolvers.
 The Bolsheviks killed two and wounded fifteen people.

 Revolutionary organizations carried out many other terrorist acts, mainly against the chairmen of local departments of the Union of the Russian People.
-So, according to the police department, only in March 1908 in one Chernihiv province in the city of Bakhmach, a bomb was thrown at the house of the chairman of the local union of the RNC, in the city of Nizhyn the house of the chairman of the union was set on fire.
+So, according to the police department, only in March 1908 in one Chernihiv province in the city of Bakhmach, a bomb was thrown at the house of the chairman of the local union of the URP, in the city of Nizhyn the house of the chairman of the union was set on fire.
 The whole family died, in the village of Domyany the department's chairman was killed, two chairmen of departments were killed in Nizhyn.

 The Socialist-Revolutionaries also killed prominent Black Hundreds such as Nikolai Bogdanovich and Gavril Luzhenovsky.